 Family - Rubiaceae

-Stem - Ascending to erect, to 60 cm, squarish in cross section, glabrous.
+Stem - Ascending to erect or sometimes trailing, to 60 cm, squarish in cross section, glabrous.

-Fruits - Achenelike, indehiscent, 3-4 mm long, obconic and somewhat flattened laterally, the surface smooth, leathery to stiffly papery.
+Fruits - Achenelike, indehiscent, 3-4 mm long, 2-3 mm wide, obconic and somewhat flattened laterally, the surface smooth, leathery to stiffly papery.

 Flowering - June - October.

 Habitat - Streambanks, pond margins, sloughs, bottomland forests, bottomland prairies, ditches, wet roadsides.

 Origin - Native to the U.S.